the Poetry kit

 NEW SHORT COURSES SHORT COURSES OTHER COURSES

-New in April 2025
+New in December

-Spring Poetry Workshop
+December Poetry Workshop 2025

 Every month we have many short courses that take place over three weeks.
 These cover many subjects in poetry from Ekphrastic Poetry to poetry in Times of Change.
 There is something for everyone and we are adding to our course availability each month.
 In addition each summer we have our Summer School and in December the December Poetry Workshop.